angellandros/ml4aad-project/README.md

 $ python runner.py
 ```
 The script will find a well-performing hyperparameter setting, evaluate it, and then generate a plot comparing it to the default parameters.

+## Results
+The BO algorithm reduces PAR10 to half, and PAR1 for 25%.
+The timouts are also half.
+Please refer to the figure `fig-bo.png`.